Janet-Cajavilca/Excel-Parental-Leave-Analysis/README.md

 * A concerning finding is that when focusing solely on paid maternity leave, a significant 77% of the companies do not meet the ILO standards.
 This highlights the need for stronger, more comprehensive policies to support working mothers during this critical time.

+# Grateful for Your Review

+Dear reviewers and visitors,

+I want to express my heartfelt gratitude to all those who have taken the time to review my portfolio.
+As this is my first endeavor to showcase my data analytics skills, your interest and feedback mean a lot to me.
+I created this portfolio with the aim of learning and improving my abilities as a data analyst.
+It has been a rewarding experience for me to analyze and present insights on parental leave policies using Excel.
+However, I acknowledge that there might be areas for improvement, and I welcome any constructive feedback you may have.

+If you come across any mistakes or have questions about my analysis, please don't hesitate to reach out to me.
+Your valuable input will not only help me refine this portfolio but also contribute to my growth as a data analyst.
+Once again, thank you for your support and for joining my learning journey.
+I look forward to continuing to enhance my skills and contributing meaningfully to the field of data analysis.

+Warm regards,
+Janet